puppetlabs/puppetlabs-splunk_hec/README.md

   * Classify your Puppet Servers with the `splunk_hec` class.
   * Set the `url` parameter which refers to your Splunk url.
-  * Set the `splunk_token` parameter which will be the HEC token you create in Splunk.
+  * Set the `token` parameter which will be the HEC token you create in Splunk.
   * Set the `enable_reports` parameter to **true**.

 This module sends data to Splunk by modifying your report processor settings and indirector `routes.yaml`.

-To send Orchestrator jobs and Event activity to Splunk, follow the instructions in the [Events](#events) Section.

 There are two Tasks included in this module, `splunk_hec:bolt_apply` and `splunk_hec:bolt_result`, that provide a pre-packaged way to compose Bolt Plans that submit data to Splunk every time they are run.
 Example plans are included which demonstrate task usage.